Caaz/rimworld-typhon/README.md

 [![Discord](https://img.shields.io/discord/259685048914149378?color=%237289DA&label=Discord&logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/aE6ABXNqPj)

 ## Description

-This is a Rimworld Mod that adds the [Typhon aliens from the game Prey](https://prey.fandom.com/wiki/Typhon).
-Being psychic creatures feels like a perfect addtion to the lore of Rimworld.
+The Typhon mod adds a new, alien species to the world of RimWorld.
+[The Typhon](https://prey.fandom.com/wiki/Typhon) are a highly-evolved, shape-shifting race of creatures, formed from a unique, shimmering substance that allows them to manipulate their form and shape.
+They are able to use their appendages as weapons, and can change the solidity of their bodies to adapt to a variety of environments.
+### Beware!
+This mod is currently in the process of a rewrite.

 ## Development

 ### Prerequisites
 - `dotnet` Used for building C# as well as nuget packages.
-- `pug-cli` Used for building xml files, [see their repo](https://github.com/pugjs/pug-cli#readme) for more info
+- `nodejs` for running scripts and downloading javascript dependences

 ### Building
-- To build the assembly, simply run `dotnet build`
+- `npm run build` will build the pug, and build the assembly.

 ## Testing

-The latest development build can be found on [latest build action on the main branch](https://github.com/Caaz/rimworld-typhon/actions/workflows/Build.yml?query=branch%3Amain)
+The latest development build can be found on [latest build action on the main branch](https://github.com/Caaz/rimworld-typhon/actions/workflows/build.yml?query=branch%3Amain)

 Pull requests also have actions that build the project.